How to get “pre-approved” for a personal loan

 If you’ve received a letter from a lender that says you’re pre-approved, then this process doesn’t apply to you.
 The lender has used information available to them to determine that you may be eligible for one of their products.

 Your lender will likely contact you to confirm the information you’ve submitted if you’re pre-approved for a loan.
 Be sure everything is accurate.
-At this point, your lender may take a day or two to fully underwrite your loan application, but you may still be denied.
+At this point, your lender may take a day or 2 to fully underwrite your loan application, but you may still be denied.
 If you do receive an official approval, review your contract carefully and decide if you still want to move forward with the loan.

 Compare personal loans with pre-approval